 In 2016 we spent a significant amount of time developing our Additive Manufacturing Facility (AMF).
 This was launched in March 2016, and the AMF is a permanent manufacturing facility on the ISS.
-Unlike the earlier 3DP experimental printer, AMF prints with a wide range of polymers, is designed to last the entire lifetime of the space station, and is commercially available for customers on Earth who want to produce equipment for the ISS faster and much more affordably than traditional launch methods.
+Unlike the earlier 3DP experimental printer, AMF prints with a wide range of polymers are designed to last the entire lifetime of the space station and are commercially available for customers on Earth who want to produce equipment for the ISS faster and much more affordable than traditional launch methods.

 Photo Source: Made In Space

 R3DO (pronounced riːˈdu) is the codename for our zero-gravity material recycler.
 R3DO was designed so that material from waste products or previous prints could be melted down and turned back into 3D printing feedstock, considerably enhancing the sustainability and overall efficiency of off-world additive manufacturing.
-When we are thinking about long term production for the various experiments that occur on the ISS by groups that are there from 1 week - 1 year, it is important that we can offer to print new equipment without constantly shipping new feedstock.
+When we are thinking about long-term production for the various experiments that occur on the ISS by groups that are there from one week to one year, it is important that we can offer to print new equipment without constantly shipping new feedstock.
 We are working to develop a fully circular economy on the ISS!

 Could you tell us a little bit more about the Archinaut project?